Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step2_SimilarityIndex/README.md

 - projects pixels from each of these query images into all reference images
 - counts valid projected pixels per reference image
 - selects the reference image with the maximum count
-- writes the best match as a query–reference pair
+- saves the best match as a query–reference pair

 ---